 There is something unique about seeing a city via bicycle that just can’t be replicated on a bus or walking tour.
 With the breeze on your face and the sun shining, you can experience Tokyo at your own pace, seeing the sights in a leisurely way, away from the confines of potentially crowded buses or trains.
-A bike share system in Japan has become even easier recently thanks to a Bike Share program created by municipalities and operated by DOCOMO BIKESHARE, INC., a subsidiary of Japanese mobile phone company, NTT DOCOMO, Inc. I took one for a ride to see for myself.(2/15/2017-2/28/2017)
+Bike sharing in Japan has become even easier recently thanks to a Bike Share program created by Tokyo municipalities and operated by DOCOMO BIKESHARE, INC. (a subsidiary of Japanese mobile phone company, NTT DOCOMO, Inc.).
+I took one for a ride to see for myself!(2/15/2017-2/28/2017)

 “Bike Share" in Tokyo ?